Sex differences in education: Forms of sex discrimination in education

 Sex discrimination in education is applied to women in several ways.
 First, many sociologists of education view the educational system as an institution of social and cultural reproduction.
 The existing patterns of inequality, especially for gender inequality, are reproduced within schools through formal and informal processes.

 In Western societies, these processes can be traced all the way back to preschool and elementary school learning stages.
 Research such as May Ling Halim et al.'s 2013 study has shown that children are aware of gender role stereotypes from a young age, with those who are exposed to higher levels of media, as well as gender stereotyped behavior from adults holding the strongest perception of gender stereotypical roles, regardless of ethnicity.
 Indeed, Sandra Bem's gender schema theory identifies that children absorb gender stereotypes by observing the behavior of humans around them and then imitate the actions of those they deem to be of their own gender.
 Thus, if children attain gender cues from environmental stimuli, it stands to reason that the early years of a child's education are some of the most formative for developing ideas about gender identity and can potentially be responsible for reinforcing harmful notions of disparity in the roles of males and females.
 Jenny Rodgers identifies that gender stereotypes exist in a number of forms in the primary classroom, including the generalization of attainment levels based upon sex and teacher attitudes towards gender appropriate play.

+The Gender Equality Paradox

+A phenomenon known as the "Gender Equality Paradox" shows a counterintuitive trend where sex differences in academic strengths and career choices increase in more developed countries.
+Research suggests that in countries with higher levels of gender equality, students feel pushed to pursue higher education based on academic strengths, specifically how they perform in one subject in comparison to another.
+This often results in a sex difference in STEM versus psychological enrollment since individual preferences are a primary driver of education paths without economic or social pressure.